CodeAndPranks/TicTacToe2/README.md

 # Tictactoe2.Challange Finished For Linux.(Versjon 3 work,chech 'repository);
-#..but link/script only work on linux ?.Tictactoe,my 2 player game works for #andoid,windows,Linux, regaedless of smartphone/tab/laptop use.This code is developed from the 2 player game,so it stay for debug.Versions 3 for windows etc in 'repositorys'.
+#..but link/script only work on linux ?.Tictactoe,my 2 player game works for #andoid,windows,Linux, regaedless of smartphone/tab/laptop use.This code is developed from the 2 player game,so it stay for debugging.

 JS Challange: Only use js-file!.GPT is sheating,google ok.
 Make Human/Computer Game.